-Term Definition State payment of a customer's Medicare Part B premium.
+Term Definition Buy-in State payment of a customer's Medicare Part B premium.
 In some instances, the State may also pay the customer's Medicare deductibles and co-payments.

-The process of a State stopping the payment for a customer's Medicare Part B premiums or other Medicare costs.
+Buy-out The process of a State stopping the payment for a customer's Medicare Part B premiums or other Medicare costs.

-Program Legal Authorities

-Medicare Savings Program (MSP) 42 USC § 1396a(a)(10)(E)

-ARS § 36-2971 - 2976
+Program Legal Authorities 42 USC § 1396a(a)(10)(E) ARS § 36-2971 - 2976